 BACKUP YOUR VDI FILE BEFORE DOING THIS PROCEDURE!

 - in guest Windows, in Command Prompt, run

 sdelete -z c:

-- shutdown guest Windows, and “insert” the Gparted ISO file.
-You do this by right-clicking the CD icon at the bottom of the guest OS VirtualBox window and selecting your ISO file.
+- shutdown guest Windows, and “insert” the Gparted ISO file by right-clicking the CD icon at the bottom of the guest OS VirtualBox window and selecting your ISO file.

 - reboot guest Windows, removing the Gparted ISO file from VirtualBox.
 You will see Windows automatically runs CheckDisk–this is normal.
 You will need to reboot guest Windows once more, then shutdown guest Windows

-- Now you’ll see in Linux that the size of your VDI file has dropped a lot!
+- Observe that the VDI file size has dropped a lot!

-Note: for future reference, when you Defragment in guest Windows, this actually makes your host VDI file INCREASE in size by the amount of bytes that were moved to defragment!
+- Defragment in guest Windows actually makes host VDI file INCREASE in size by the amount of bytes that were moved to defragment!

-To fix this, repeat steps 1, 2, and 6 of the procedure above when you find your VDI has grown to an annoying size.
+- Repeat steps 1, 2, and 6 of the procedure above when VDI has again grown too large.

 - Do not make excessively large maximum size Dynamic VDIs to start–this problem will only repeat itself over time.